 - Nike Air Max Zero QS “Ultramarine” – The famed Air Max 180 runner inspired the look of the “Ultramarine” colorway of the Nike Air Max Zero shoes.
 White dominates the upper, while pops of vibrant blue are seen on the inner linings, side Swoosh branding, and outsole.
 Completing the iconic look is an orange-colored branding on the tongue and heel.

 Nike Air Max Zero Essential

-The running-inspired silhouette received a much lighter and breathable rendition through the Nike Air Max Zero Essential.
+The running-inspired silhouette received a much lighter and breathable rendition through the Essential variation of the AM Zero.
 The Swoosh model is equipped with Hyperfuse overlays on the textile upper and Ultra tooling on the outsole.
 Simple and minimal, these Nike Air Max Zero shoes feature color-blocking aesthetic in traditional materials.

 Six colorways of these Nike Air Max Zero casual running shoes debuted during the Fall and Holiday 2016, including a favorite "Bred" colorway inspired the Air Jordan line, a “Technomarine” colorway, and more.

 Highly sought-after colorways of the Nike Air Max Zero Essential sneakers:

 - Nike Air Max Zero Essential “White Obsidian” – Dropped on March 17, 2017, is another addition to the long list of black and white Nike sneakers.
 Called officially as the “White Obsidian” colorway, this particular Nike Air Max Zero Essential shoe exhibits a combination of white and obsidian on its textile base upper with contrasting black overlays on the sidewalls, midfoot area, and heel tab.
 The fused collar and tongue area, on the other hand, displays a solid white color which complements well the sleek white midsole and the large white Swoosh branding on the sidewalls.
 Each pair retails for $130.